sherlyc/server-rendered-react-challenge-1/README.md

 ### Step 2: Embed the redux state in the returned html

-### Step 3: Randomise the initial tasks when it starts up

-### Step 4: Build the ability to add a task in React
+### Step 3: Add the ability to create a task in React

-### Step 5: Save a copy of the state on the server so it is maintained on page reload
+### Step 4: Save a copy of the state on the server so it is maintained on page reload

 ## Resources